 Waterford LEADER Partnership Clg welcomes LEADER allocation of €1,666,983 for Rural Waterford.

+The Transitional LEADER Programme is a two year programme which will bridge the gap between the LEADER 2014-2020 Programme and the new LEADER Programme.
 The aim of the Transitional LEADER Programme is to allow locally-led rural development projects to continue to be delivered using the current LEADER model until the new EU programme commences in 2023.

 The Transitional Programme provides a particular opportunity for LAGs and Implementing

 a) Work closely with communities, and particularly those who have not previously benefited